 Here, two tasks run at a time until all are done.
 This keeps resource usage under control.

 Regardless of how clean your code looks with async and await in JavaScript, there are many things that can still go wrong: a network might fail, a file might be missing, or maybe some unexpected data causes an exception.
-This is why error handling is paramount if you don’t want your code or application to throw unexpected errors or even crash.
+This is why error handling is paramount if you do not want your code or application to throw unexpected errors or even crash.

 You probably already know that error handling is done through chaining .catch() for Promises.
 In async/await try…catch is the most common and efficient way to handle errors.